robert-richardson-1/Richardson-Data-Science-Portfolio/README.md

 # Richardson-Data-Science-Portfolio

 ## Introduction!
-This semester at the University of Notre Dame, I am taking an intro to data science course.
+- This semester at the University of Notre Dame, I am taking an intro to data science course.
 Through this course, I plan on gaining technical skills in the world of data science and analysis, as well as creating many projects to test and hone these skills.
 In this repository, I will hold my future projects, which will include: EDAs, visualizations, and models.
+- As of 4/19/27 I have created projects showcasing the following skills:
+   - Palmer's Penguins Data Exploration: Streamlit, pandas, and python
+   - Tidy Data Project: data cleaning, tidy data principles, and Jupyter notebook
+   - Machine-Learning Streamlit App: supervised classification models, hyperparameter tuning, confusion matrix and ROC curve visualizations, and train/test splitting

 ## Completed projects
 1.)
 [Palmer's Penguins Data Exploration](https://github.com/robert-richardson-1/Richardson-Data-Science-Portfolio/tree/main/basic_streamlit_app) 🐧